zinykov/NorthwindBI/ReadMe.md

 My name is Denis Zinukov and there is my portfolio.

-In the portfolio I tried use all best practices provided by vendor and tried automating all everyday tasks such as ETL and maintenance.
+In the portfolio I tried to use all best practices provided by vendor and tried automating all everyday tasks such as ETL and maintenance.
 I have realized next features:

 1. Three step loading data.